 Artificial Intelligence Act

-The purpose for the EU Regulation laying down harmonized rules on artificial intelligence (AI Act) is to regulate the development, placing on the market, and use of artificial intelligence (AI) technologies.
+The purpose of the Artificial Intelligence Act (“AI Act”) is to regulate the development, placing on the market, and use of AI technologies.
 The AI Act introduces certain technology-neutral requirements applicable to the design and development of AI systems before they can be placed on the market.

 What does this mean?